We help organizations develop a vision for where they want to go, a plan for getting there, and an approach to engage the entire organization.

 Key Deliverables: An Aggregation Framework and Ranked List of Opportunities and Challenges

 Goal: In the design phase we bring in our creative team to lead the organization through design thinking workshops to help co-create solutions to opportunity and challenge statements.
-We tap into the collective genius of the organization and in doing so accomplishes two core objectives.
-First, employee engagement increases as individuals feel as though they are playing a vital role in shaping the organizations strategy, especially if elements of such solutions are entered into practice.
-Second, through our design thinking workshops the organizational develops a shared language, process, and culture for driving innovation and growth across the organization.
-This has long last effects.
+We tap into the collective genius of the organization and in doing so accomplish two core objectives.
+First, employee engagement increases as individuals feel as though they are playing a vital role in shaping the organization's strategy, especially if elements of such solutions are entered into practice.
+Second, through our design thinking workshops the organization develops a shared language, process, and culture for driving innovation and growth across the organization.
+This has long lasting effects.

 Key Deliverables: A Working Draft of Strategic Plan for Feedback and Iteration

 Goal: After many iterations, a strategic plan consisting of priorities, initiatives, measures, incentives, responsibilities, etc. is developed and professionally polished through compelling narratives and visual storytelling.
 The final plan needs to energize and compel the organization to act collectively towards the new vision and provide a framework to evaluate performance.
 Complementing the strategic plan will be an organizational and financial plan to help the organization realize their new position.

 Key Deliverables: A Final Strategic and Operating Plan

 Developing a distinctive position through clarity of vision and well aligned strategic priorities.

 Large business school in the southeastern United States.

 This college had gone through a two-year data collection exercise as part of a strategic planning initiative.
 They developed an initial draft of their strategic plan and were left with vision, mission, and priority statements that lacked clarity, focus, and would do little to shape collective action towards a distinctive position within their industry.